mimecar/ubuntu-touch-programming-course-gitbook/en/README.md

 * Virtual Machine
   * [Ubuntu Mate with the SDK configured to start working.
 User "ubucon", password "ubucon"](https://goo.gl/HqUPvV)

+Note: [the Telegram beta version of UBports](https://github.com/ubports/telegram-app/releases/tag/v2.5.0) can use supergroups.

 If you have any questions you can ask me by Telegram.
 My user is [@mimecar](http://t.me/mimecar).

 I hope you like the course.